Documentation

 3. Double-Check Your Units

-Verify that the units in the System Units dialog match your Rhino model units.
+Verify that the report units in Settings match how you want cut lists and labels to be shown.
 Mixing centimeters and inches can easily lead to confusion or incorrect scaling.

 4. Set Accurate Blade Kerf